NordicESMhub/GEO4962/_episodes/05-simulations.md

 ./f2000.T31T31.$EXPNAME.build
 </pre>

-The default history file from CAM is a monthly average.
-We can change the output frequency with the namelist variable **nhtfrq**
+The default history file from CAM is a monthly average but it is possible to change the output frequency with the namelist variable **nhtfrq**

 *   If nhtfrq = 0, the file will be a monthly average
 *   If nhtfrq > 0, frequency is input as number of timesteps